 And as with most stories of this kind, the robota rebel against their cruel masters.

 RUR has a happy ending of sorts when two of the robots fall in love, and the last human alive declares them “Adam” and “Eve” so they will be able to procreate.

 Their counterpart, Maschinenmensch, actually a robotic version of the heroine Maria, in the 1927 movie Metropolis by Fritz Lang, convinces the ill-treated human workers to rebel.

 The movie ends with the not-so-subtle message: The mediator between the head [the bosses] and the hands [the workers] must be the heart.

 These themes were not new and would continue in stories told in books, plays, and movies even today.

-Questions about life, moral responsibility to others, and we are risking everything if we humans play God by creating creatures in our likeness has been the constant questions asked in stories with robots as their main characters.
+Questions about life, moral responsibility to others, and whether we are risking everything if we humans play God by creating creatures in our likeness have been the constant questions asked in stories with robots as their main characters.